tyler-Github/YasifysTools/README.md

 ### Build

-Run the following command from the root project to build the docker image:
+Use the following command from the root project to build the docker image:

 ```bash
 docker buildx build --platform linux/amd64,linux/arm64 --tag yasifystools .